"When a butterfly flaps its wings in Japan, the wind is felt in Marmora"

 That's a slight variation on an old proverb, but for Lem Lung and Lem Jong in Marmora, and many other Chinese immigrants to this country, it was more than just a cute expression.
 The Japanese invasion of China was a life changing event, both for those in China and those who chose to emigrate around the world.

-In her book, "The Chinese in Toronto from 1878: From Outside to inside the Circle", Toronto writer, Arlene Chan, describes the Chinese retreat after the 1937 invasion of Japanese.
+In her book, "The Chinese in Toronto from 1878: From Outside to inside the Circle", Toronto writer, Arlene Chan, describes the Chinese retreat after the 1937 invasion by the Japanese.